akoolbhatt/ON-sheep-LCA/README.md

 - **`LCA_total_FU.m`**: Calculates allocation factor and estimates life cycle impacts per functional unit

 ### A note on allocation:
 Allocation towards sheep meat and wool is done using protein mass allocation (PMA), assuming protein content of meat and wool to be 18% and 65%, respectively.
-If primary enterprises are sheep milk and meat (i.e., `enterprise = 3`) then the ratio of `NE lactation : (NE lactation + NE growth)` is used instead.
+If primary enterprises are sheep milk and meat (i.e., `enterprise = 3`) then the ratio of NE lactation : (NE lactation + NE growth) is used for allocation instead.